r3c0v3r/ytdl/README.md

 # ytdl
-Simple Youtube Downloader using Pytube on python 3.9.5 This is how to use this downloader :
+Simple Youtube Downloader using Pytube on python
+This is how to use this downloader :
 First go to www.youtube.com
 copy the url of video or use share button in youtube then paste your url in YTdownloader.py

+myVideo = YouTube("Paste Your video url here !")

 Run the code and wait until it finish the download process!

 - Be sure to have install latest Python Version !